Without Prejudice Offer: The implications of accepting an offer to settle your UK compensation claim made without admission of liability

 What happens if a without prejudice offer is accepted?

-I always say if a without prejudice offer is accepted ( before it is withdrawn of before the time period of the offer expires ) that offer becomes “with prejudice”.
-In other words once accepted the letter of offer and letter of acceptance can be used to prove that an agreement was made to pay the sums agreed.
+It is arguable that if a without prejudice offer is accepted (before it is withdrawn or before the time period of the offer expires) that offer becomes “with prejudice”.
+In other words, once accepted the letter of offer and letter of acceptance can be used to prove that an agreement was made to pay the sums agreed.

 Summary Of Without Prejudice Offers

-If you are still uncertain as to whether to accept a without prejudice offer I recommend you click free online legal help to see the free online legal help my website offers.
+If you are still uncertain as to whether to accept a without prejudice offer we recommend you click free online legal help to see the free online legal help our website offers.